High Museum of Art: History

-The museum was founded in 1905 as the Atlanta Art Association.
-In 1926, the High family, for whom the museum is named, donated their family home on Peachtree Street to house the collection following a series of exhibitions involving the Grand Central Art Galleries organized by Atlanta collector J. J. Haverty.
-Many pieces from the Haverty collection are now on permanent display in the High.
-A separate building for the museum was built adjacent to the family home in 1955.
+In 1926, Harriet "Hattie" High donated her home on Peachtree Street to create the museum and school of art that had been the goal of the Atlanta Art Association since 1905.
+The museum was named in memory of Mrs. High's husband, J.M.
+High.
+Leading up to Mrs. High's donation of her home Atlanta art collector J. J. Haverty had organized two exhibitions working with the Grand Central Art Galleries to build interest and support for the creation of an art museum for Atlanta.
+In 1949 Haverty's daughter donated many pieces from the Haverty collection to the High which are now on permanent display.
+In 1951 the High was offered a gift from the Kress Foundation of over 30 Renaissance and Baroque works of art if they could promise a climate controlled building.
+This prompted a building project resulting in a new museum building constructed adjacent to the family home in 1955.

 On June 3, 1962, 106 Atlanta arts patrons died in an airplane crash at Paris's Orly Airport while on a museum-sponsored trip.
 Including crew and other passengers, 130 people were killed in what was, at the time, the worst single plane aviation disaster in history.
 Members of Atlanta's prominent families were lost including members of the Berry family who founded Berry College.
 During their visit to Paris, the Atlanta arts patrons had seen Whistler's Mother at the Louvre.
-In the fall of 1962, the Louvre, as a gesture of good will to the people of Atlanta, sent Whistler's Mother to Atlanta to be exhibited at the Atlanta Art Association museum on Peachtree Street.
+In the winter of 1963, the Louvre, as a gesture of good will to the people of Atlanta, sent Whistler's Mother to Atlanta to be exhibited at the Atlanta Art Association museum on Peachtree Street.

-To honor those killed in the 1962 crash, the Atlanta Memorial Arts Center was built for the High.
+To honor those killed in the 1962 crash, the Atlanta Memorial Arts Center was built which included the Atlanta Symphony Orchestra, the High Museum of Art, the Atlanta College of Art, and later the Alliance Theater.
 The French government donated a Rodin sculpture The Shade to the High in memory of the victims of the crash.

-As part of the 1996 Summer Olympics, the museum originally considered hosting a gallery curated by William Arnett but eventually opted to feature an exhibit called Rings: Five Passions in World Art, themed around five emotions: love, joy, awe, anguish, and triumph.
+As part of the 1996 Summer Olympics, the museum offered an exhibit called Rings: Five Passions in World Art, themed around five emotions: love, joy, awe, anguish, and triumph.
 Curated by J. Carter Brown, it highlighted paintings and sculptures from the US National Gallery of Art and museums from around the world.
-The High enjoyed a great amount of publicity but received backlash from art critics, who wanted it to focus more on local art.